georgefang13/STRIDE_nRF_CustomBleProfile/README.md

     * **Android** screenshot below:
     ![Toolbox view of Heart Rate service](images/nrftoolbox_hr.png)
 7. Tap Connect to begin a Bluetooth scan.
+    * If you have trouble connecting, it's possible you have connected to this device or something similar in the past.
+To resolve this problem, forget the Bluetooth device in your phone's Bluetooth menu and try again.
 8. Select Nordic_HRM to pair to your development kit:
     * **Android** screenshot below:
     ![Scan view of Heart Rate service](images/nrftoolbox_hr_scan_result.png)